How to Better Understand the Customer, Part 1. Customer Journey Mapping

 - How to increase conversion.

+Well, what is the purpose of a map?
 The CJM format is convenient to study the behavior of your customers, research the audience of competitors, identify all points encouraging business growth, find and eliminate weaknesses in your marketing strategy.
 A customer journey map is suitable for companies that have already got their audience, constant traffic and information about their customers.
 Launching startups, you can use a customer journey map, but taking into account it will be based on hypotheses and on the analysis of the competitors’ audience.
 The CJM will be complemented with new data as the product develops.

-The advantages of a customer journey map:
+The benefits of customer journey mapping:

 - It helps to get interaction between the customer and the company and highlight all the stages that they go through.
 You can also use it to track changes in the customer journey after a product or service update.